Ollisyr/Rpi-weather-monitor/README.md

 And add following lines: <br>
 ` 0  *    * * *   root    sudo python /home/pi/bme280.py ` <br>
 ` 5,15,25,35,45,55 * * * *   root    sudo python /home/pi/minmax.py ` <br>
+You can also add initminmax.py to crontab, if you want periodically reset stored minimum and maximum values.<br>